-Meghan And Harry 'Step Back' As Royals – What Does That Mean, Exactly?
+Meghan And Harry 'Step Back' As Royals — What Does That Mean, Exactly?

 When in the U.K., they say they plan to keep living at their home, Frogmore Cottage, so long as the queen permits it.
 They recently completed renovations that cost more than $3 million.
 The renovation was publicly funded through the Sovereign Grant, as it was considered "upkeep."

-Are these crazy lovebirds going to be okay?
+Are these crazy lovebirds going to be OK?

 It's probably safe to say that Harry, Meghan and their son Archie will land on their royal feet, despite the financial, professional and geographic upheaval to come.